 - Heat apricot jam in microwave, brush buns immediately after removing from oven.

-- After buns have cooled slightly, put powdered sugar in a bowl, stir in a little milk at a time until desired consistency is reached, add almond extract.
+- After buns have cooled slightly, put powdered sugar in a bowl, stir in vanilla or almond extract and one teaspoon at a time of milk until the icing feels a little stiff.
 Pour mixture into a zip-lock bag or pastry bag and pipe the crosses onto the buns.

 - Place dough in a warm location with a bowl of steaming water.
 I placed mine in the microwave with a bowl of boiling water.
 The steam helps to keep the air moist, which helps the yeast develop and bloom in the dough.

-- Making the dough balls round is not necessary, you can just break off the pieces and place them into the 9x13 pan, but if you'd like to have a round shape, take a look at this video at the 2:15 minute mark to see how to tuck the dough into itself to get the smooth top.
+- Making the dough balls round is not necessary, you can just break off the pieces and place them into the 9x13 pan.
+It will still rise and form a shape.